rdalen/Boxify/docs/architecture.md

 Unlike traditional enclosure designs, Boxify separates the **electronics** from the **mechanical enclosure** by introducing an intermediate **Adapter Plate**.

-This modular architecture allows the same PCB to be reused with different enclosure styles while keeping every stage fully parametric.
+This modular architecture allows the same PCB to be to reused with different enclosure designs or reuse the same enclosure architecture with different PCBs.

-PS KICAD Integration

 ---